Wizardry 6 Party Planning

 Profession Change DOES modify:

-- Each statistic is reset to minimum for new Profession or the Race value
+• Each statistic is reset to minimum for new Profession or the base value for the Race

 It may seem like a kick in the elbow to have your Level Reset but it is a boon actually.
 Consider that you will zoom through the early levels in just a few fights and each level raise is another opportunity to allocate skill points and to pick new spells.
 Just don’t change profession for the whole party at once, stagger them so that the high level party members can carry the low levels through the initial fights.